How can I use Alternate IDs to check-in patients?

 Copy Rule

-For more information on setting up tablet rules, and examples of helpful rules, please refer to "Tablet Rules".
+For more information on setting up tablet rules, and examples of helpful rules, please refer to the "Tablet Rules" guide.

 How do I delete or edit a tablet rule?